Espalier

 I planted dwarf fruit trees that my family like.

-For best results start with apples and pears according to my gardening books.
+For best results I started with apples and pears according to my gardening books.

 Apples and Pears bear on long-lived short spurs and can be trained relatively easily to many different shapes.